lim-zhiyu/Dna-Sequencing/README.md

-# About
+# DNA Sequencing
+## Description
-A simple Java project that determines whether there is a protein in a given strand of DNA.
+A Java application that determines whether there is a protein in a given strand of DNA.